bsmith89/StrainPGC/README.md

 A small test dataset for the core `spgc` tool is provided for testing.

-These raw metagenomes and the necessary reference data can be downloaded using included scripts as follows:
+These raw metagenomes and the necessary GT-Pro reference data can be downloaded using included scripts as follows:

 ```
 bash scripts/download_example_reads.sh
-bash scripts/download_illumina_adapters.sh
 bash scripts/download_gtpro_refs.sh
 ```